Cubified/ntwm/README.md

-# ntwm v1.0.0
+# ntwm v1.0.1

 A tiny, frameless, grid-tiling window manager with multimonitor support.

-ntwm was written from scratch using Xlib and was inspired by dwm, 2bwm, and other minimal tiling window managers.
+ntwm was written from scratch using Xlib and was inspired by dwm, 2bwm, and other minimal window managers.

 ## Screenshot